devnull-cz/c-prog-lang/modules/warm-up/print-binary.md

-## Print binary representation of positive number
+## :wrench: Print binary representation of positive number

-:wrench: Task

 Print `argv[1]` in binary (assume it is a correct positive decimal number that will fit `unsigned int`) to standard output.